sbk2k1/Carvana-Unet-Pytorch-Implementation/Readme.md

 iv.
 Data can be downloaded from <a href="https://www.kaggle.com/c/carvana-image-masking-challenge">Here</a>

 v.
-Only 5040 training and 48 testing/validation images are used
+Only 5040 training and 48 testing/validation images are used.